MikaelFiil/vaadin-gridpro-generator/README.md

 * ### Version 0.30 - 2025-04-23  - Major changes to code structure and with enhancements to central class GenericGridProEditView.
 Added some performance tests behind the menu "Load and performance test" using H2 memory database.
 * ### Version 0.31 - 2025-04-26  - Many small improvement in both code and UI.
 Testing load and performance shows production readiness
 * ### Version 0.40 - 2025-06-25  - Major changes, including some breaking changes.
 Now it uses Spring Data JDBC in combination with paging, sorting and filtering in the "Load & performance test" menu.
 Code has been simplified, especially for Readonly situations.
 Formatting of cells has changed, see examples.
 Utilizing the Vaadin 24.8 new Signal concept to keep the 1-N relations updated
+* ### Version 0.41 - 2025-06-30  - Fixed/clarified the use of Vaadin Signals and a problem with readonly columns.
+To my mind signals will be an improvement to the business domain code, reducing dependencies

 ### Author Mikael Fiil - mikael.fiil@netbizz.dk
 ###